Consultation

 Avoidance of conflicts of interest: The expert must have no conflicts of interest.

-Transparent Documentation and Traceability
+Transparent documentation and traceability

 The documentation of the report must be transparent and traceable.
 All investigation methods and results must be described in detail.
 Transparent documentation builds trust.